Alternative

 Mintlify, without the bill.

-Same quality output.
-Open source.
-Self-hosted.
-No $300/month Pro tier for docs that should be static HTML.
+Same output quality, open source and self-hosted.
+No $250/month Pro tier for docs that are just static HTML.

 Comparison